 Main summits: Cuilags (435 metres, sub-2000'), Sui Fea (378 metres)

 Points of interest: Sandy Loch; St John's Head; Old Man of Hoy

-Route: Ferry terminal - Sandy Loch - Cuilags - Sui Fea - St John's Head - Old Man of Hoy - Rackwick - Sandy Loch - start
+Route: Start - Sandy Loch - Cuilags - Sui Fea - St John's Head - Old Man of Hoy - Rackwick - Sandy Loch - start

 Terrain: Minor road to Sandy Loch, then steep, pathless ascent of Cuilags.
 Slightly wet, pathless moorland to St John's Head, before joining boggy coastal path which soon improves.
 Good paths from Old Man of Hoy to finish.